- About Aaron and this blog

-- Use the long search box located above the Google Custom Search box to search within the blog.
+- Use the long search box located above to search within the blog.
 If any of your search terms match or partially match any of the blog's posts, they will come up for you.

 - Feel free to leave comments and questions under the blog posts!
 I value your feedback and want to have a dialogue.
 Share your experiences and insights, offer suggestions for future posts, and challenge what you read here - I'm definitely not an expert at everything.
-I'm just a guy that's been blessed to receive a great education and learn a few things about the world from working for a number of years.
+I'm just a guy that's been blessed to receive a great education and to have learned a few things about the world from working, traveling, and exploring for a number of years.
 I simply have a passion for being of service to others.

 Monday, January 21, 2019